Skip to content

 Create an Execution Environment

-Next, run the following command to create a Docker image for the repository.
+Run the following command to create a Docker image for the repository.

-python -m swesmith.build_repo.create_images --repos Instagram/MonkeyType
+python -m swesmith.build_repo.create_images -r MonkeyType

 This command will create two artifacts: 1.
 A mirror of the original repository at the specified commit, created under swesmith.
-To change the organization, you can... * Pass in an --org argument, or * (If built from source) Change ORG_NAME in swesmith/constants.py 2.
+To change the organization, you can... * Pass in an --org argument, or * (If built from source) Change ORG_NAME_GH in swesmith/constants.py 2.
 A Docker image (swesmith.x86_64.<repo>.<commit>) which contains the installed codebase.

 It's good practice to check that your Docker image works as expected.

-docker run -it --rm swesmith.x86_64.instagram__monkeytype.70c3acf6
+docker run -it --rm swebench/swesmith.x86_64.instagram__monkeytype.70c3acf6

 Within the container, run the testing suite (e.g. pytest) to ensure that the codebase is functioning as expected.